Frequently Asked Questions

 Are infant pupils expected to work a full day from their first day at school?

-Infants begin school on the first day of the first term for a period of about one hour.
-For the remainder of that week and all of the following week the school day for infants is 8.50a.m. to 12.00 noon.
+Infants begin school on the first day of the first term for a period of about two hours.
+For the remainder of that week and all of the following week the school day for infants is 8.50 a.m. to 12.00 noon.

 How often do children get a break from academic work?